-- (1) An adjudicator is not to determine an adjudication application until after the end of the period within which the respondent may lodge an adjudication response. - (2) An adjudicator is not to consider an adjudication response unless it was made before the end of the period within which the respondent may lodge such a response. - (3) Subject to subsections (1) and (2), an adjudicator is to determine an adjudication application as expeditiously as possible and, in any case- - (a) within 10 business days after- - (i) if the respondent is entitled to lodge an adjudication response under section 20-the date on which the respondent lodges the response or, if a response is not lodged, the end of the period within which the respondent was entitled to lodge a response, or - (ii) in any other case-the date on which notice of the adjudicator's acceptance of the application is served on the claimant and the respondent, or - (b) within such further time as the claimant and the respondent may agree. - (4) For the purposes of any proceedings conducted to determine an adjudication application, an adjudicator- - (a) may request further written submissions from either party and must give the other party an opportunity to comment on those submissions, and - (b) may set deadlines for further submissions and comments by the parties, and - (c) may call a conference of the parties, and - (d) may carry out an inspection of any matter to which the claim relates. - (4A) If any such conference is called, it is to be conducted informally and the parties are not entitled to any legal representation. - (5) The adjudicator's power to determine an adjudication application is not affected by the failure of either or both of the parties to make a submission or comment within time or to comply with the adjudicator's call for a conference of the parties.
+- (1) An adjudicator is not to determine an adjudication application until after the end of the period within which the respondent may lodge an adjudication response. - (2) An adjudicator is not to consider an adjudication response unless it was made before the end of the period within which the respondent may lodge such a response. - (3) Subject to subsections (1) and (2), an adjudicator is to determine an adjudication application as expeditiously as possible and, in any case: - (a) within 10 business days after the date on which the adjudicator notified the claimant and the respondent as to his or her acceptance of the application, or - (a) within 10 business days after: - (i) if the respondent is entitled to lodge an adjudication response under section 20-the date on which the respondent lodges the response or, if a response is not lodged, the end of the period within which the respondent was entitled to lodge a response, or - (ii) in any other case-the date on which notice of the adjudicator's acceptance of the application is served on the claimant and the respondent, or - (b) within such further time as the claimant and the respondent may agree. - (4) For the purposes of any proceedings conducted to determine an adjudication application, an adjudicator: - (a) may request further written submissions from either party and must give the other party an opportunity to comment on those submissions, and - (b) may set deadlines for further submissions and comments by the parties, and - (c) may call a conference of the parties, and - (d) may carry out an inspection of any matter to which the claim relates. - (4A) If any such conference is called, it is to be conducted informally and the parties are not entitled to any legal representation.

+(5) The adjudicator's power to determine an adjudication application is not affected by the failure of either or both of the parties to make a submission or comment within time or to comply with the adjudicator 's call for a conference of the parties.